-The Iguazu Falls should be on your bucket list if it isn’t already.
+The Iguazu Falls should be on your travel bucket list if it isn’t already.
 You may have seen photos or even visited similar waterfalls elsewhere but this wonder of nature truly must be seen to be believed.
-More than a million visitors from all over the globe visit every year and even the most skeptical and hard-to-impress travelers leave the waterfalls enchanted and amazed.
+More than a million visitors from all over the globe visit every year and even the most sceptical and hard-to-impress travellers leave the waterfalls enchanted and amazed.

 Iguazu means “big water” in the Native Indian language of the region, and this is certainly one way of describing this feat of nature.
 It is almost twice as tall as Niagara Falls, and although smaller than Zimbabwe’s Victoria Falls, the number of waterfalls and the sheer volume of moving water at Iguazu is incomparable.
 There is enough water flowing at any one moment to fill five Olympic swimming pools, and even more during the wetter months between November and March.
 The river that receives the water from the falls also shares the name Iguazu.